kimdoyeong/doyeong.kim/src/content/portfolio/space/english.md

 * [https://github.com/sunrinsurf/space-frontend](https://github.com/sunrinsurf/space-frontend)
 * [https://github.com/sunrinsurf/space-backend](https://github.com/sunrinsurf/space-backend)

-This project is exhibited at the Digital Contents Development Contest, Sunrin Internet High School.
-With four team members, and I'm team leader in this project.
+This project was exhibited at the Digital Contents Development Contest, Sunrin Internet High School.
+With four team members, and I was the team leader of this project.

 We used React, TypeScript, Redux in Front-end and Node.js, MongoDB, Mongoose, Express, AWS SMS in Back-end Project.